-Interest expense is reported net of interest income and capitalized interest for the three months ended March 31, 2010 and 2009.
-Gross interest expense, net of capitalized interest, was \$17.9 million and \$18.5 million, respectively, for the three months ended March 31, 2010 and 2009.
+Interest expense is reported net of interest income and capitalized interest for the three and nine months ended September 30, 2010 and 2009.
+Gross interest expense, net of capitalized interest, was \$18.5 million and \$19.2 million, respectively, for the three months ended September 30, 2010 and 2009 and was \$54.2 million and \$57.0 million, respectively, for the nine months ended September 30, 2010 and 2009.
 Gross interest expense is based on outstanding borrowings under our revolving credit facility, our outstanding senior notes, as well as the amortization of loan costs and unused facility fees.
 We expect gross interest expense to increase in the future as we utilize our revolving credit facility to fund our stock repurchase program and/or additional expansion and development projects.
-Additionally, the repayment of our \$450.0 million 7.5% senior notes with the net proceeds from the issuance in June 2009 of our \$465.0 million 7.75% senior notes, which were issued at a discount to par resulting in a yield to maturity of 8.25%, will result in an increase in interest expense compared with prior periods.
+Additionally, the repayment of our \$450.0 million 7.5% senior notes with the net proceeds from the issuance in June 2009 of our \$465.0 million 7.75% senior notes, which were issued at a discount to par resulting in a yield to maturity of 8.25%, will result in an increase in interest expense compared with the prior year-to-date period.
 However, as further described hereafter, this refinancing extended our debt maturities and provides us with more financial flexibility to take advantage of opportunities that may require additional capital.
-Further, we have benefited from relatively low interest rates on our revolving credit facility, which is largely based on the London Interbank Offered Rate (LIBOR).
+Further, we have benefited from relatively low interest rates on our revolving credit facility, which is largely based on the London Interbank Offered Rate ("LIBOR").
 It is possible that the LIBOR could increase in the future.

-Gross interest income was \$0.6 million for both the three months ended March 31, 2010 and 2009.
+Gross interest income was \$0.6 million and \$0.8 million for the three months ended September 30, 2010 and 2009, respectively.
+Gross interest income was \$1.7 million and \$2.1 million for the nine months ended September 30, 2010 and 2009, respectively.
 Gross interest income is earned on cash collateral requirements, a direct financing lease, notes receivable, investments, and cash and cash equivalents.

-Capitalized interest was \$1.3 million and \$0.3 million during the first quarters of 2010 and 2009, respectively, and was associated with various construction and expansion projects further described under "Liquidity and Capital Resources" hereafter.
+Capitalized interest was \$1.0 million and \$0.3 million during the three months ended September 30, 2010 and 2009, respectively, and was \$3.7 million and \$0.8 million during the nine months ended September 30, 2010 and 2009, respectively.
+Capitalized interest was associated with various construction and expansion projects further described under "Liquidity and Capital Resources" hereafter.